 We have several fantastic visitor centres across our area.

-The Welsh Wildlife Centre is an award winning visitor centre with a fantastic cafe which serves fresh, locally sourced food.
+The Welsh Wildlife Centre is an award winning visitor centre with a fantastic cafe which serves fresh home made food.
 Situated on the Teifi Marsh Nature Reserve this is a perfect day out for the family.
 There are beautiful walks around the site, it is on the Lôn Teifi, the National Cycle route 82 between Aberystwyth and Fishguard.

 The area around the Welsh Wildlife Centre has many attractions including the castle at Cilgerran, the attractive town of Cardigan and canoeing on the river.
 A wonderful place to holiday.